-I have to confess something embarrassing… Even though I have been in Barcelona a few times, I have not yet visited Sagrada Familia.
+I have to confess something embarrassing.
+Even though I have been in Barcelona quite a lot of times, I have not yet visited Sagrada Familia.
 I am sorry, Gaudí!
-But I am jobless now and YOU are expensive.
+But I am broken and YOU are expensive.

-Sitting 262 metres above sea level, Turó de la Rovira (also known as Bunkers del Carmel) probably offers the best views over Barcelona you will find.
-With a 360º panoramic view, the Turó de la Rovira has always provided a direct reflection of the occurrences on the plain.
-The heritage space contains the remains of an anti-aircraft battery created on 1937 that helped to defend Barcelona from air attacks during the Spanish Civil War.
+Sitting 262 meters above sea level, Turó de la Rovira (aka Bunkers del Carmel) offers the best views over Barcelona.
+With a 360º panoramic view, Turó de la Rovira always provided a direct reflection of the occurrences on the plain.
+The heritage space contains the remains of an anti-aircraft battery built in 1937.
+This place helped to defend Barcelona from air attacks during the Spanish Civil War.

-In the post-war era, the abandoned military structures were used to build Els Canons, a neighborhood of shanty dwellings that lasted from the ’40s to 1990.
+In the post-war era, the abandoned military structures were used to build Els Canons, a neighborhood of shanty dwellings that lasted to 1990.

-In March 2011, Turó de la Rovira was officially reopened, following a restoration and heritage project in a city space that had until then been relatively degraded, isolated and unknown.
+In March 2011, following a restoration and heritage project, Turó de la Rovira was officially reopened.
+Until then, the city space remained relatively degraded, isolated and unknown.

-If like me, you like to get to know the history of the place you are visiting, you’ll love the free walking tour offered by Sandemans New Europe.
+If like me, you like to know the history of the place you are visiting, you’ll love the free walking tour offered by Sandemans New Europe.

 Founded in 2004 in Berlin, this company offers free walking tours in 18 cities across Europe, the Middle East and the US.

-The tour in Barcelona lasts around 3 hours (including a 15 minuted break) and is packed with very interesting information about the city and its history.
+The tour in Barcelona lasts about 3 hours and is packed with very interesting information about the city and its history.
 While it is a “free” tour, be prepared to tip your guide at the end.
 The guides work on a tips-only basis and they receive no other compensation from the company.

-Horta’s Labyrinth Park, is the oldest park in Barcelona and, since it’s located outside of the tourist radius in the district of Horta, it’s something of an undiscovered treasure.
+Horta’s Labyrinth Park is the oldest park in Barcelona.
+Since it’s located outside of the tourist radius in the district of Horta, it’s something of an undiscovered treasure.
 Admissions are free on Sundays and Wednesdays.

-Appart from the Labyrinth, in the park you will find waterfalls, fountains, canals, lakes, French gardens, statues and pavilions.
-All in all, this is a perfect place to go with your kids or with your partner.
+Appart from the Labyrinth, in the park you will find waterfalls, fountains, canals, lakes, French gardens, statues, and pavilions.
+All in all, this is a perfect place to go with your kids!

 As a fun fact, some scenes from the movie Perfume – The Story of a Murderer were filmed here.

 Sunday is the best day to visit free museums in Barcelona.
 MNAC (Catalonia National Art Museum), MUHBA (Barcelona Museum of History), Music Museum, Museum Frederic Marès, Botanic Garden, Blau Museum and CosmoCaixa offer free entrance on the first Sunday of each month.
-All of the above (except MNAC) plus CCCB (Centre of Contemporary Culture of Barcelona) and Barcelona Maritime Museum are also free every Sunday after 3pm.
+All of the above (except MNAC), CCCB (Centre of Contemporary Culture of Barcelona) and Barcelona Maritime Museum are also free every Sunday after 3 pm.